 Development began in the district with the establishment of the town in the late 1880s but the oldest extant buildings date to ca. 1900 with more or less steady development from that period through 1970.
 (An 1870s hotel stood at the townsite but is no longer extant.)
 The district has a high percentage of contributing resources, that is, resources that date to the period of significance (ca. 1900-1970) and retain sufficient architectural integrity.
-Of the 43 resources, 32 are contributing and 11 are non-contributing for a contributing ratio of 74 percent.
-The district's non-contributing resources are historic-period buildings that were substantially altered after the end of the period of significance and one building built after the period of significance (the 1975-76 Pilot Mountain Town Hall).
+Of the 44 resources, 32 are contributing and 12 are non-contributing for a contributing ratio of 73 percent.
+Thirty-eight of the resources are primary resources (all buildings), of which 29 are contributing (76 percent).
+The secondary resources include three ancillary buildings and three sites.
+The district's noncontributing resources are historic-period buildings that were substantially altered after the end of the period of significance and two buildings erected after the period of significance (the 1975-76 Pilot Mountain Town Hall and a shed) and two pocket parks developed after the period of significance.
 Construction is generally load-bearing brick to ca. 1940 with brick-veneered concrete block common later.
 There are three stone-veneered or stone-fronted buildings (utilizing local granite, local sandstone, and Crab Orchard sandstone from Tennessee), a brick building that makes use of polished local granite as an accent, and four frame buildings with wood or metal siding.
 Parapet shed roofs predominate, with the shed sloping to the rear and parapets on the front (generally flat) and sides (generally stepped).
 A few buildings have flat, gabled, hipped, pent, or bow-truss roofs.

-Construction dates are fairly evenly distributed over the period of significance (ca. 1900 to 1970).
+Construction dates of primary resources are fairly evenly distributed over the period of significance (ca. 1900 to 1970).
 Seven resources date to the period ca. 1900 to 1909, three to the period 1910-19, eight to the period 1920-29, four to the period 1930-39, seven to the period 1940-49, five to the period 1950-59, six to the period 1960-69, and three to the period 1971 and later.
 Two of these post-period-of-significance resources are pocket parks created from former parking/drive-through areas.
 A number of buildings are relatively unaltered from original construction, including such large and architecturally prominent buildings as the 1900 Bank of Pilot Mountain at 100 E. Main (SR0652; NRHP 1997), the 1927 Smith Building at 100-106 W. Main (SR1456), and the 1969-70 Farmers Bank at 110 W. Main (SR1462).
 A few original storefronts survive but the majority of storefronts date to the 1950s and 1960s, either because the buildings they belong to were built during that period or the storefronts were remodeled at that time.
 Relatively few storefronts were drastically or unsympathetically altered after the period of significance; those buildings that were so altered are classified as non-contributing.